renovatebot/renovate/lib/manager/terragrunt/readme.md

 }
 ```

-Fixed Terragrunt versions like the following will receive a PR whenever there is a newer version available:
+Pinned Terragrunt dependencies like the following will receive a PR whenever there is a newer version available:

 ```hcl
 terraform {